Wings30306/calling-mrs-christmas/README.md

 ### Media
 - The photos used in this site were obtained from ...
 -->
+### Code-related acknowledgements
+- Christmas countdown clocks obtained from [Days Until Christmas](https://www.days-until-christmas.co.uk/website-xmas-countdown.htm).
+Clock style 2 was used for mobile as it's much smaller and less obtrusive.
+Clock style 3 was used for larger screens.

 ### Acknowledgements

 - Thank you to the fabulous [Carole Matthews](https://www.carolematthews.com/), author of the book [Calling Mrs Christmas](https://www.carolematthews.com/books/calling-mrs-christmas/), without whose wonderful story and kind permission this project would not have happened.